peec/pkj-page-source/readme.txt

 1. Options on each page.
 By selecting a custom post type to list, content are altered.
 2. How it may look (this is from my own site / my own theme).
+3. A widget to list any post type.
+4. How it might look in a footer (widget).

 == Changelog ==